zorjen122/map-config/README.md

-# Vscode-of-vim-setting
+# Vscode Config
-Virsual Studio Code of Setting.json and Keyboard.json file ----Which key and leader of vim mapping
+Setting.json & Keyboard.json file ----Only the mapping configuration of which key and lader is included.

+Usage: Install which key/vim/leader plug-in, and then add the code file to your own setting.json & keyboard.json file.